lucapizz/JavaEclipse/README.md

 Non è un vero e proprio trucco ma una nota importante.
 It is not a real trick but an important note.

-Bisogna usare l'ambiente giusto (Properties JRE Execution environment).
+Bisogna usare l'ambiente giusto (Properties JRE Execution environment).<br>
 You need to use the right environment (Properties JRE Execution environment).

 con JavaSE-1.8 funziona bene